skaya/angular-on-rails/README.md

 That's it.
 Now this module ('MyModule') can be used everywhere you need it.

 #### Services
-To be able to use any Service in your application, this Service have to be injectable what is marked using corresponding decorator `@Injectable()` into the Service script file:
+To be able to use any Service in your application, this Service have to be injectable what is achieved using corresponding decorator `@Injectable()` into the Service file:
 ``` ts
 // frontend/services/myService.service.ts
 import { Injectable } from '@angular/core';